bluenote-1577/skani/README.md

 We offer a pre-built statically compiled binary for 64-bit linux systems.
 That is, if you're on a linux 64-bit system, you can just download the binary and run it without installing anything.

-This is convenient but is compiled with a different set of libraries (musl instead of glibc), possibly impacting performance (slightly).
-The binary may also be not as updated as the source files.

-See the [Releases](https://github.com/bluenote-1577/skani/releases) page for obtaining specific versions of skani.

 For using the latest version of skani:

 ```sh